llucid-97/HOF_Vehicle_Det/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+The classifier's accuracy was really good.
+Aside from expanding the dataset, not much could improve there.

+My biggest mistake was committing to using only its "true"/"false" predictions as given.

+I should have taken a confidence score instead (eg: Distance from the SVC decision boundary).

+With this, it would have been easier to filter out low-confidence false positives.

+It would also have boosted accuracy since I could then perform non-max suppresison on windows' confidence scores, meaning:

+I would need far fewer sliding window scales: 2 would have sufficed, instead of the 6 my final version used because:

+I could get an imprecise but accurate prediction, when doing a "broad search" (large scale/stride windows), then narrow it down to a small area around this "true" prediction.

+This would also eliminate any false positives because they would be verified then and there.

+___

+Lastly, I'd separate my temporal filtering into 2 parts:
+* Smoothing box dimensions
+* Reinforcing probability of box presence being a true positive

+The current implementation ties these two together, and finding parameters to ge tthem both working well was taking too long.